In this example, we build a machine learning model to predict employee churn and help companies reduce staff turnover.

 4. Training strategy

-The next step is selecting an appropriate training strategy to define what the neural network will learn.
+The next step is to select an appropriate training strategy that defines what the neural network will learn.

 A general training strategy is composed of two concepts: